jorgecasas/php-ml/CONTRIBUTING.md

 ## Coding Standards

 When contributing code to PHP-ML, you must follow its coding standards.
-It's as easy as executing `php-cs-fixer` (v2) in root directory.
+It's as easy as executing `./bin/php-cs-fixer fix` in root directory.

 More about PHP-CS-Fixer: [http://cs.sensiolabs.org/](http://cs.sensiolabs.org/)